 2. Lock all of the windows and doors

-It might sound obvious, but spend ten minutes before you leave making sure all of the windows and doors are locked in the property.
-Even if the top bedroom window is slightly ajar, it’s not worth the risk of a burglary.
-Having a window or door unlocked could even invalidate your insurance claim in the event of a break-in.
+It might sound obvious, but walk-in thefts are surprisingly common – so it’s important to spend ten minutes before you leave making sure every window and door in your student home is locked.
+Even if the top bedroom window is slightly ajar, it’s not worth the risk of a burglary and could even invalidate your student insurance in the event of a claim.

-If you’re not taking all of your belongings home with you, move everything out of sight.
-If you hide things underneath your bed or into the cupboard, it means you won’t be left vulnerable if someone peeps through the window.
+If you’re not taking all of your belongings with you, move everything out of sight.
+Hiding things under the bed or in the cupboard will ensure your stuff is a less a tempting target should someone have a look through the window.